amesar/mlflow-fun/examples/scikit-learn/wine-quality/README.md

 * This example demonstrates all features of MLflow training and prediction.
 * Saves model in pickle format
 * Saves text and plot artifacts
-* Shows several ways to run the training - use _mlflow run_, run against Databricks cluster, etc.
+* Shows several ways to run the training - use _mlflow run_, run against Databricks cluster, call egg from notebook, etc.
 * Shows several ways to run the prediction  - web server,  mlflow.load_model(), UDF, etc.

 ## Setup